wolverinebeast1/arch-installation/README.md

 This file contains the command sequence needed to install the base Arch Linux.
 The approach is suitable for those who are installing arch linux in `VirtualBox` but it also works well if you are installing in on hardware.
+Be aware that this is the very first version of the script and it installs the basic system

 ## Table of Contents
 - [Keyboard Setup](#keyboard-setup)